 In the Victorian era, the rise of scientific materialism was radically transforming the world.

-Monarchies were falling to national revolutions.
+Monarchies were falling into national revolutions.
 The industrial revolution was both creating never-before-seen wealth for the rising bourgeoisie while brutally immiserating the new working class.
-The modern city was being born, and inside of it new social forms were coming into being.
+The modern city was being born, and inside of it, new social forms were coming into being.